stephenbeese/Snooker-Hall-Booking-System/TESTING.md

 ![Home Lighthouse Mobile](readme/testing/lh-home-mobile-2.png)

-I believe that the majority of performance issues are due to the embedded Google Maps API.
+I believe that the some of the performance issues are due to the embedded Google Maps API.

 The home images could also benefit from being resized.